ShikaSD/kotlin-compiler-notes/compiler-structure.md

 </tr>
 </table>

-You can find more information about this stage in [custom language support section](https://plugins.jetbrains.com/docs/intellij/implementing-parser-and-psi.html) of IDEA documentation.
+Compiler doesn't provide any extension points for plugins in this stage, as it would directly affect syntax of the language.
+To learn more about internals of this stage, you can refer to [custom language support section](https://plugins.jetbrains.com/docs/intellij/implementing-parser-and-psi.html) of IDEA documentation, as Kotlin uses the same mechanisms.
 ### Stage 2: Analysis
-With PSI ready, compiler is ready to start analysis.
-It does a pass through the PSI tree, connecting its contents and perfoming various checks.
-The result of this stage is the additional metadata for PSI tree which is kept in `BindingContext`.
+With PSI ready, frontend launches analyzer.
+It does a pass through the PSI tree, perfoming various checks and identifying classes, functions, types and many other things.
+The result of this stage is the additional metadata for PSI tree saved in `BindingContext`.
 Some examples:
   - Declarations (e.g. classes, functions and variables) get attached information about their types, parameters and declarations they contain in form of `descriptors`.
   - Function calls and variable references are associated with the `descriptors` they are calling through `ResolvedCall`.
-  - Types of functions and variables is resolved and stored in a form of `KotlinType`
+  - Types of functions and variables are resolved and stored in a form of `KotlinType`

 Similarly, Kotlin compiler reads through contents of dependency artifacts (.jar, .klib and others) and retrieves similar metadata about declarations to make sure that calls to external libraries are also resolved correctly.